deeplearning4j/deeplearning4j/deeplearning4j-ui-parent/deeplearning4j-play/developerReadme.md

 When a user calls ```UIServer.getInstance().attach(StatsStorage)``` the provided StatsStorage instance will provide callbacks to the UI whenever something changes.
 For example, new information from a trained network is added to the StatsStorage from the StatsListener, the modules that are registered for callbacks (of that type) will be notified.
-The UI modules can then query the StatStorage instance (or not) to get the relevant information.
+The UI modules can then query the StatStorage instance (or not) to get the relevant information for displaying in the UI.

-Each UI module specifies the callbacks it wants to receive via Strings.
+Each UI module specifies the callbacks it wants to receive via Strings (UIModule.getCallbackTypeIDs).
 Each String is a key that must match the TypeID of the data to listen for; consequently, there is a correspondence between the TypeID of the generating class (StatsListener, for example) and the TypeID that the UI module wants to receive.
+UI modules may specify zero or more callback type IDs.
+Any information that is not relevant to the UI module (i.e., doesn't match a specified TypeID for the module) won't be forwarded on to the UI module.

 ## Internationalization